 Even though we had prepared ourselves for that news, of course it was still crushing.
 We still sobbed.
 Even though we had only been aware of these tiny embryos for about six weeks, they had carved a special place in our hearts.
 And even though we never got to hear those hearts beat, I still remember the feeling of life within me during that time.

 Because we serve a God of surprises, a God of mercy, a God of love, the story doesn’t end there, and I’m happy to say, it gets better.
-Hours after that last appointment, after comforting hugs and Kleenex from our doctor, after trying to keep things “normal”, especially for Luke, who was three and a half at the time, we did what we would normally do on Christmas Eve.
-We went to church.
+Hours after that last appointment, after comforting hugs and tissues from our doctor, after trying to keep things “normal”, especially for Luke, we did what we would normally do on Christmas Eve: we went to church.
 We lived outside of Tampa at the time.

 In the years since this loss in our lives, I have come to realize just how many friends and family have also gone through some form of pregnancy loss.
 My heart aches with you, and I pray that there is peace covering those wounds.
 My very first blog post here was also about the twins we didn’t get to meet: Six Weeks